-All participants crossed international borders; no participants were trained in-country.
+Some participants crossed international borders and some were trained in-country.
+The data reported here represents a combination of both types of participants.

 Religion and Peacemaking

 The Religion and Peacemaking program conducts research, identifies best practices, and develops new peacebuilding tools for religious leaders and organizations; helps define and shape the field of religious peacebuilding; and, in cooperation with USIP's other Centers, develops and implements integrated strategies for the Institute's conflict-specific work, including projects with religious communities in zones of conflict.